birhanu-eshete/SPIF/README.md

 - Michele Fogarolli - michelefoga(at)gmail.com

 ##License
-This code is under [MIT License](http://opensource.org/licenses/MIT)
+This code is released under the [MIT License](http://opensource.org/licenses/MIT)